-Open to members enrolled in the House Plant Project or members of other youth groups doing equivalent work.
-Plants must be clean and free of insects and disease injury.
+Open to members enrolled in the House Plant Project or members of other youth groups doing

 All plants must be grown by the exhibitor during the current year.
 Plants must be grown long enough to become well established before exhibiting.